-SEA Environmental Report Appendix III: Non-Technical Summary Environmental Strategic Environmental Objectives Component • Safeguard the County's citizens from environment-related pressures and risks to Cail (and health and well-being Soil (and Protect soils against pollution, and prevent degradation of the soil resource Promote the sustainable use of infill and brownfield sites over the use of greenfield Land) within the County Safeguard areas of prime agricultural land and designated geological sites Water • Ensure that the status of water bodies is protected, maintained and improved in Water line with the requirements of the Water Framework Directive • Ensure water resources are sustainably managed to deliver proposed regional and County growth targets in the context of existing and projected water supply and wastewater capacity constraints ensuring the protection of receiving environments Avoid inappropriate zoning and development in areas at risk of flooding and areas that are vulnerable to current and future erosion, including coastal areas • Integrate sustainable water management solutions (such as SuDS, porous surfacing and green roofs) into development proposals Material Optimise existing infrastructure and provide new infrastructure to match population Assets distribution proposals in the County • Ensure access to affordable, reliable, sustainable and modern energy for all which encourages a broad energy generation mix to ensure security of supply - wind, solar, hydro, biomass, energy from waste and traditional fossil fuels Promote the circular economy, reduce waste, and increase energy efficiencies • Ensure there is adequate sewerage and drainage infrastructure in place to support new development • Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes • Encourage the transition to a zero-carbon economy by facilitating the development of a grid infrastructure to support renewables and international connectivity.
-Reduce the average energy consumption per capita including promoting energy Λ: efficient buildings, retrofitting, smart- buildings, cities and grids Air • To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all sectors with particular reference to emissions from transport, residential heating, industry and agriculture Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality • Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive.
-Quality Directive • Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels Climatic To minimise emissions of greenhouse gasses Factors 14 • Integrate sustainable design solutions into the County's infrastructure (e.g. energy efficient buildings; green infrastructure) • Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased O. da use of public transport Cultural Protect places, features, buildings and landscapes of cultural, archaeological or architectural boritoge.
-Heritage Landscape architectural heritage Lanuscape • To implement the Plan's framework for identification, assessment, protection, management and planning of landscapes having regard to the European Landscape Convention Controllion
+Environmental SEA Environmental Report Appendix III: Non-Technical Summary Component Strategic Environmental Objectives • Safeguard the County's citizens from environment-related pressures and risks to health and well-being Soil (and Land) Protect soils against pollution, and prevent degradation of the soil resource Promote the sustainable use of infill and brownfield sites over the use of greenfield within the County Safeguard areas of prime agricultural land and designated geological sites Water • Ensure that the status of water bodies is protected, maintained and improved in line with the requirements of the Water Framework Directive Ensure water resources are sustainably managed to deliver proposed regional and County growth targets in the context of existing and projected water supply and wastewater capacity constraints ensuring the protection of receiving environments Avoid inappropriate zoning and development in areas at risk of flooding and areas that are vulnerable to current and future erosion, including coastal areas Integrate sustainable water management solutions (such as SuDS, porous surfacing and green roofs) into development proposals Material Assets Optimise existing infrastructure and provide new infrastructure to match population distribution proposals in the County Ensure access to affordable, reliable, sustainable and modern energy for all which encourages a broad energy generation mix to ensure security of supply - wind, solar, hydro, biomass, energy from waste and traditional fossil fuels Promote the circular economy, reduce waste, and increase energy efficiencies Ensure there is adequate sewerage and drainage infrastructure in place to support new development Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Encourage the transition to a zero-carbon economy by facilitating the development of a grid infrastructure to support renewables and international connectivity.
+Reduce the average energy consumption per capita including promoting energy efficient buildings, retrofitting, smart- buildings, cities and grids Air To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all sectors with particular reference to emissions from transport, residential heating, industry and agriculture Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels Climatic Factors 14 To minimise emissions of greenhouse gasses Integrate sustainable design solutions into the County's infrastructure (e.g. energy efficient buildings; green infrastructure) Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Cultural • Protect places, features, buildings and landscapes of cultural, archaeological or Heritage architectural heritage Landscape To implement the Plan's framework for identification, assessment, protection, management and planning of landscapes having regard to the European Landscape Convention

-$^{^{14}}$ Please also refer to relevant legislation and requirements under Section 4.10, Section 8 and Appendix I of the SEA ER.
-CAAS for Leitrim County Council
+14 Please also refer to relevant legislation and requirements under Section 4.10, Section Error!
+Reference source not found. and Appendix I.